-Annual fees* are based on the number of full-time equivalent staff within the business.
+Please note: Small/Medium Business will be based on the number of full-time equivalent (FTE) staff working in the business.

 *Accreditation applies to each registered business / trading name.
 In the case of a company with no legal requirement for trading names then accreditation applies to the company name.
 An operator with one registered business name with additional products of the same type (e.g. accommodation) under that registered business name is covered under the one accreditation.
 Auditing will occur on any of the additional products at the decision of the accreditation auditor.
 An operator with one business name but operates two different types of product (ie accommodation and touring) then both products would need to be accredited separately.